Helix-Track/Core/Documentation/Permissions/README.md

 ## User permissions

-After user is authenticated with success and got the information about the particular HelixTrack Core instance that it belongs to, permissions information is obtained from that HelixTrack Core instance and returned as the part of JWT token's payload.
+After user is authenticated with success and got the information about the particular helix track Core instance that it belongs to, permissions information is obtained from that v Core instance and returned as the part of JWT token's payload.

 Each user will have a list of permissions.
 The following example illustrates regular user with its permissions: